developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/Java Persistence Hibernate and JPA Fundamentals/Section 04/README.md

 </div>

-1. If we are not specifying, the type. `@Enumerated(EnumType.ORDINAL)` will be the default.
+1. If we are not specifying the type for the field.
+The `@Enumerated(EnumType.ORDINAL)` will be the default.

 <div align="center">
     <img src="enumConfig.PNG" alt="hibernate course" width="600"/>